 Galveston Mayor Jim Yarbrough said, "I can't think of a significant event or a significant project in world history that didn't start with a crazy idea (such as) commercial flights faster than the speed of sound."

 The goal is to figure out how to overcome barriers to practical supersonic commercial air travel.
-The jets will fly five to 20 miles away from land.
+The jets will fly five to 15-20 miles off the coast.
 A dive maneuver will deliver a brief sonic boom at sea that researchers describe as “startling.”
 The sound on land is described as more like a distant thunderstorm.

 Coen said, "You hear that rumble in the distance.
 That's a sonic thump.
 That's what we expect people to hear in the community."

-The flights will start in November and last up to 15 days.
-NASA plans to solicit community feedback to help gauge community reaction to the study.
+The flights started on Tuesday and will last up to 15 days.
+NASA plans to solicit community feedback to help gauge reactions to the study.

 Copyright 2018 by KPRC Click2Houston - All rights reserved.